Each Content Type field contains a number of properties which define what information can be stored in the field and how it is displayed.

 In addition to the properties available to each field, for many field types you may also add Field Variables, which extend fields of specific Display Types to provide additional functionality.
 For example, a field of the Binary Display type may be limited to only allow certain types of files to be uploaded, and to limit the size of files uploaded.

-To view the Field Variables available for any field type, please view the documentation for that specific field type (
+To view the Field Variables available for any field type, please view the documentation for that specific field type.
+The following documentation sections cover some of the most commonly used field variables:

 How Field Variable Names are Generated